APPLICATION STRATEGY 2019: Oregon Elk and Antelope

 Understanding the draw

-Oregon’s draw system is quite simple.
-Each applicant is allowed to list up to five different hunt options on their application.
-Everyone’s first choice is considered prior to the consideration of any applicant’s second through fifth choice.
-An applicant will only lose his/her preference points if their first choice is awarded.
+Oregon’s draw system is quite simple: each applicant is allowed to list up to five different hunt options on their application.
+Everyone’s first choice is considered prior to any applicant’s second through fifth choice is considered.
+An applicant will only lose his/her preference points if their first choice was awarded.
 75% of the tags are set aside for the applicants with the highest number of preference points and 25% of the tags are awarded at random.
-Essentially, if you are not a maximum point holder for that particular hunt and you are in the random drawing your accrued points will not give you an extra advantage.
+Essentially, if you are not a maximum point holder for that particular hunt and you are in the random drawing, your accrued points will not give you an extra advantage.
 An example would be if a hunt typically takes ten points to draw and you have seven points.
-Your odds of drawing in the random will be the same as a first-time applicant.
+Your odds of drawing in the random will be the same as a first time applicant.
 Each applicant that does not have the maximum points essentially has one raffle ticket in the bucket regardless of how many actual points you have.